 Improve Body Composition With Strength Training

-Incorporating strength training into your routine also helps you lose fat.
-Strength training builds muscle -- a highly metabolically-active type of tissue -- so you're able to burn more calories throughout the day.
+Incorporating strength training into your routine also helps you lose body fat percentage.
+Strength training builds muscle — a highly metabolically-active type of tissue — so you're able to burn more calories throughout the day.
 It also helps you retain muscle as you lose fat, which will help ensure you're at a healthy body fat percentage when you hit your goal weight.

 Schedule strength-training workouts into your routine twice or three times weekly, and make each session a full-body workout.
 Consider hiring a professional to conduct a fitness assessment and design a program for you.
 At a higher-than-average body fat percentage, some exercises might be especially difficult and require modification, at least until you get stronger and lose some body fat.
 A personalized program will get you the fastest results with the least risk of injury.